-Attribute Description DS_MAD The DS type, use ceph for the Ceph datastore TM_MAD Transfer drivers for the datastore, use ceph, see below DISK_TYP EThe type must be RBD BRIDGE_I Mandatory space separated list of Ceph servers that are going to be used as frontends.
-POOL_NAM EThe OpenNebula Ceph pool name.
+Attribute Description NAME The name of the datastore DS_MAD The DS type, use ceph for the Ceph datastore TM_MAD Transfer drivers for the datastore, use ceph, see below DISK_TYPE The type must be RBD BRIDGE_LIST Mandatory space separated list of Ceph servers that are going to be used as frontends.
+POOL_NAME The OpenNebula Ceph pool name.
 Defaults to one.
 This pool must exist before using the drivers.
-STAGING □ D æfault path for image operations in the OpenNebula Ceph frontend.
-CEPH_HOS TSpace-separated list of Ceph monitors.
-Example: host1 host2:port2 host3 host4: port4 (if no port is specified, the default one is chosen).
+STAGING_DIR Default path for image operations in the OpenNebula Ceph frontend.
+RESTRICTED_DIR SPaths that can not be used to register images.
+A space separated list of paths.
+SAFE_DIRS If you need to un-block a directory under one of the RESTRICTED_DIRS.
+A space separated list of paths.
+NO_DECOMPRESS Do not try to untar or decompress the file to be registered.
+Useful for specialized Transfer Managers LIMIT_TRANSFER Specify the maximum transfer rate in bytes/second when downloading images from a http/https URL.
+Suffixes K, M or G can be used.
+DATASTORE_CAPA CITIVE_CHECTAVAILABLE capacity of the datastore is checked before creating a new image CEPH_HOST Space-separated list of Ceph monitors.
+Example: host1 host2:port2 host3 host4:port4 (if no port is specified, the default one is chosen).
 Required for Libvirt 1.x when cephx is enabled .
-CEPH_USE RThe OpenNebula Ceph user name.
-If set it is used by RBD commands.
-This ceph user must exist before using the drivers.
-Required for Libvirt 1.x when cephx is enabled.
-CEPH_SEC RAT generated UUID for a LibVirt secret (to hold the CephX authentication key in Libvirt on each hypervisor).
+CEPH_SECRET A generated UUID for a LibVirt secret (to hold the CephX authentication key in Libvirt on each hypervisor).
 This should be generated when creating the Ceph datastore in OpenNebula.
 Required for Libvirt 1.x when cephx is enabled.
-RBD_FORM RBD_FORMABy default RBD Format 2 will be used.
-If RBD_FORMAT=1 is specified then when instantiating non-persistent images the Ceph driver will perform rbd copy instead of rbd snap.